Jannik-Hm/AnonKey-Frontend/README.md

 # Anonkey Frontend

+AnonKey is a zero-knowledge password manager, designed for self hosting.

-Flutter project files for the AnonKey Frontend.
+This repository contains the Flutter project files for the AnonKey Frontend, which is currently WIP.

+## Backend

+The repository containing the backend code can be found [here](https://github.com/LightJack05/AnonKey-Backend).

 ## Flutter Installation